 - 1 tsp brown sugar

 - Cut your pork shoulder into about 1/4 inch cubes.
-Place in a bowl in the refrigerator while we get all our herbs and seasonings together.
+Roughly chop the bacon.
+Place in a bowl in the refrigerator while you get all the herbs and seasonings together.

-- Gather and measure all of your not-meat ingredients.
-The fresh herbs get a rough chop, but don't go too crazy since this is all going into the meat grinder! (if using dreied herbs, use about 1/3 of the fresh amount.)
-You don't have to put them all in a pretty arrangement on a white plate like I did, but I sometimes feel proud of all my ingredients and want them to feel good about themselves.
-Look at you guys!
+- Gather and measure all of your herbs and spices.
+The fresh herbs get a rough chop, but don't go too crazy since this is all going into the meat grinder! (if using all dried herbs, use about 1/3 of the fresh amount.)

-- Add your carefully curated herbs and seasonings to the cubed pork and mix well.
+- Add herbs and seasonings to the pork and bacon and mix well.

 - Lay the seasoned meat on a sheet tray in a single layer, and place in the freezer for at least one hour.
-While you're at it, place all the pieces of your grinder in the freezer as well.
-Having everything very, very cold will make it so much easier to grind your meat.
+Having the meat very, very cold will make it so much easier to grind.
 You want the meat to be frozen enough to be hard to the touch, but still able to be pierced with the tip of a knife.

-- It's really all smooth sailing from here!
-Attach the meat grinder to your stand mixer (I prefer the medium grind plate for most sausage.)
-Place a bowl directly under the grinder face to catch your gound meat.
+- Attach the meat grinder to your stand mixer (I prefer the medium grind plate for most sausage.)
+Place a bowl directly under the grinder face to catch your ground meat.
 Place a heap (exact measurement) of seasoned meat cubes on the tray of your meat grinder.
 Turn the stand mixer to #4.
 Drop cubes of meat into the grinder and, using the meat pusher stick (technical term) gently guide the meat through.
-Don't use it as a battering ram, the grinder will get angry and possibly jam.
-Try not to freak out as GROUND SAUSAGE starts just coming out of the front of the machine like magic!
+Don't use it as a battering ram, just use it to gently guide the meat in.

 - Now look at what you have created!
 Breakfast sausage!
 If you're not using the sausage right away (umm…why not?), wrap tightly in plastic wrap, and then place in a ziploc bag and refrigerate.
 It will keep for up to a week in the fridge, or you can freeze it for about 3 months.